 2.4 Data analysis

-First, a series of two-way ANOVA tests were carried out to explore the main effect of L1 script directionality and L2 proficiency as well as the interaction effect on Hanzi reading, Hanzi writing and phonetic radical application skills.
-Second, a series of multiple regression analysis were administered to further examine the role of L1 script and L2 proficiency in the performance in Hanzi reading, Hanzi writing and phonetic radical application skills controlling for the participants’ demographic variables.
+First, a series of two-way ANOVAs were carried out to explore the main effect of L1 script directionality and L2 proficiency as well as the interaction effect on Hanzi reading, Hanzi writing and phonetic radical application skills.
+Second, a series of multiple regression analyses were administered to further examine the role of L1 script and L2 proficiency in the performance in Hanzi reading, Hanzi writing and phonetic radical application skills controlling for the participants’ demographic variables.

 3. Results